Il Grande Museo del Duomo

-Begun by Giangaleazzo Visconti, the cathedral's design was originally considered unfeasible.
+Begun by Giangaleazzo Visconti in 1386, the cathedral's design was originally considered unfeasible.
 Canals had to be dug to transport the vast quantities of marble to the centre of the city and new technologies were invented to cater for the never-before-attempted scale.
 There was also that small matter of style.
 The Gothic lines went out of fashion and were considered 'too French', so it took on several looks as the years, then centuries, dragged on.
 Its slow construction became the byword for an impossible task ('fabrica del Dom', in the Milanese dialect).
 Indeed, much of its ornament is 19th-century neo-Gothic, with the final touches only applied in the 1960s.
 Crowning it all is a gilded copper statue of the Madonnina (Little Madonna), the city's traditional protector.